Centre for Regenerative Medicine

 Remyelination in multiple sclerosis

 In the brain and spinal cord, nerves are covered by an insulating sheath of membrane called a myelin sheath.
 This allows fast transmission of electrical impulses and protects and maintains the nerve.
 In multiple sclerosis (MS), patches of demyelination occur, where these myelin sheaths are damaged and stripped off the nerve.
 This causes neurological symptoms such as paralysis, sensory changes and blindness.
 Replacement of these myelin sheaths (remyelination) can happen in MS, which can restore nerve function.
 This is generally inefficient, and often a scar forms instead, causing a long-term problem for the patient.
-Remyelination is carried out by oligodendrocyte precursor cells which are attracted to the damaged area, make contact with nerves, mature and form myelin sheaths to replace those that are damaged.
+Remyelination is carried out in part by by oligodendrocyte precursor cells which are attracted to the damaged area, make contact with nerves, mature and form myelin sheaths to replace those that are damaged.
 A failure of remyelination can occur with a problem at any one of these steps.
 If we can understand the mechanisms of each step, we may be able to manipulate them to improve the efficiency of remyelination.

 Professor Anna Williams